AshrafulalamRasel/AssignmentSouthTech/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-We don't need for any data migration for ROLE_ADMIN .this table automatically created with necessary data.We can Manage it by liquibase.
+We don't need for any data migration for ROLE_ADMIN .This table automatically created with necessary data.We can Manage it by liquibase.